imagineLife/big-site/content/mongo/performance/Indexes/indexes.md

 # uses index prefix {a:1, b:1 }
 db.coll.find( { a: 5, b: { $lt: 3} } ).sort( { b: 1 } )
+#  the index fields in the SORT over-write the equality demand in the FIND

 ```